Gargopedia

 gargolas

-Cork Cathedral (Ireland).
+Cork Cathedral (Ireland)

 gárgolas

 Milan Cathedral (Italy).
-Photo: Lola Custodio
+Photograph by Lola Custodio

-Bibliography consulted
+Bibliography

 Bestiaires du Moyen Âge.
 Pierre de Beauvais, Guillaume le Clerc, Richard de Fournival, Brunetto Latini, Jean Corbechon (mis en français moderne et présentés par G. Bianciotto, Série “Moyen Âge”, dirigée par D. Régnier-Bohler), París, Editions Stock, 1992.